 The twelve-year-old kid was moody.

 Note, it is the smallest and there is no extra spacing around them (also, you might see first-hand in places which is the British usage).
 The hardest part is figuring out whether or not it is a combined compound or if it is a hyphenated one.
 And there are a ton of hyphen rules, some strictly enforced and some pretty lax.
-Honestly, looking it up is the easiest thing to do if your not sure.
-And I might revisit it as it's own post.
+Honestly, looking it up is the easiest thing to do if you're not sure.
+I might just revisit it as it's own post one day.